 Here’s my list of the top must visit attractions in Assisi.

 1. Piazza del Commune

-The piazza is home to some of Assisi’s top attractions — the Temple of Minerva, ruins of the Roman Forum, and the Palazzo del Capitano del Popolo and its tower.
-The Torre de Popolo is currently under construction.
+The piazza is a hub for some of Assisi’s top attractions, including the Temple of Minerva, the Roman Forum ruins, and the Palazzo del Capitano del Popolo with its towering structure.

 2. Temple of Minerva